Montgomery's pair correlation conjecture: Numerical calculation by Odlyzko

 Then we would expect the following formula as the limit for $M, N \to\infty$:

-Based on a new algorithm developed by Odlyzko and Schönhage that allowed them to compute a value of ζ(1/2 + it) in an average time of tε steps, Odlyzko computed millions of zeros at heights around 1020 and gave some evidence for the GUE conjecture.
+Based on a new algorithm developed by Odlyzko and Arnold Schönhage that allowed them to compute a value of ζ(1/2 + it) in an average time of tε steps, Odlyzko computed millions of zeros at heights around 1020 and gave some evidence for the GUE conjecture.

 The figure contains the first 105 non-trivial zeros of the Riemann zeta function.
 As more zeros are sampled, the more closely their distribution approximates the shape of the GUE random matrix.